hfogelberg/hugo-resume/README.md

 # hugo Resume
-For of [eddiewebb/hugo-resumer](https://github.com/eddiewebb/hugo-resume) to customize the styling.
+Fork of [eddiewebb/hugo-resumer](https://github.com/eddiewebb/hugo-resume) to customize the styling.